People frequently ask me about agency and what it means. You’re exercising agency over your life and career right now?

 Since I was curious, I stayed up to hear her.
 Her performance that night changed my mind.
 She sang Whole Lotta Woman.
 I didn’t even recognize her voice!
 The sheer power of that voice and the soul vibe of the song blew me away.
 At one point, I could have sworn I was listening to Aretha Franklin.

 Fallon mentioned that this was Kelly’s first album with her new label.
-Her original American Idol contract had just ended – 12 years after she won.
+Her original American Idol contract had just ended – 12 years after she won the competiion.
 I instantly realized what had happened.

 Kelly Clarkson was performing as 100% Kelly Clarkson.
 Why?
 Because she gets to exercise more agency with her new label.
 She decides what she records and how she sounds – not the label.
 She now has total influence over her own voice and by extension, her career.